[Musubibito] The official worship hall of the inner shrine with Kenichi Nagakura, a priest of Kashihara-jingu Shrine

 Kashihara-jingu Shrine

-9:00 Hotel Lobby Set
+9:00 Hotel Lobby Meeting

-To Kashihara-jingu Shrine while listening to the charms of Kashihara City
+Go to Kashihara-jingu Shrine while listening to the charms of Kashihara City

-9:20 Arrival at Kashihara-jingu Shrine
+9:20 Arrival to Kashihara-jingu Shrine

-10:10 Dissolution at Kashihara-jingu Shrine
+10:10 Dissolved at Kashihara-jingu Shrine

-The first day starts at 15:00 and the second day starts at 8:00.
+The first day starts at 15:00, and the second day starts at 8:00.

 -